ahmednofal/ophidian-based-apps/timeline.md

 =============
 for both the examples provisions and documentation tasks, each of us will handle half the number of the tasks
+We will decice on the components in the design of the placer at 4 pm (most probably) and then will be dividing the tasks ( components implementation ) equally between us (based on the number of tasks)